nowucca/introducing-mcp/03-context-memory/README.md

 # MCP Context Memory Example

-This project demonstrates how to use client-side memory to automatically fill in missing parameters in MCP tool calls.
+This example demonstrates how to use client-side memory to automatically fill in missing parameters in MCP tool calls.
 It shows how a client can maintain context (like user preferences) and apply it to tool calls without requiring the user or LLM to specify these values every time.

 ## What This Example Does